kube-ci/engine/docs/guides/github_pr.md

 # Github Pull Request

 This tutorial will show you how to use KubeCI engine and [Git API server](https://github.com/kube-ci/git-apiserver) to run tests and update commit status based on labels of a Github pull-request.

 Before we start, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).
 Now, install KubeCI engine in your cluster following the steps [here](/docs/setup/install.md).
 Also, install git-apiserver following the steps [here](https://github.com/kube-ci/git-apiserver).

 ## Configure Github Webhook

-First, configure github webhook to send POST request of events to your kubernetes apiserver.
+First, configure github webhook to send POST request of events to your Kubernetes apiserver.
 Also enable events for pull-requests and disable SSL verification.

 Payload URL: `https://{master-ip}/apis/webhook.git.kube.ci/v1alpha1/githubevents`